 Voicemail is quite important for many users around the world and being timely notified about messages your contacts have left you is absolutely critical.
+And the concept is one of the oldest features, dating from the first appearance of mobile phones.
 However, some users are not able to dismiss the notification after expanding it.
 For some, a voicemail notification won’t go away on Android and it’s permanently stuck in the notifications shade.
 If that’s the case for you, check the steps we provided below.

 Table of contents:

-If voicemail notification is stuck on Android, you should clear local data and uninstall updates from the default Phone app.
+- If voicemail notification is stuck on Android, you should clear local data and uninstall updates from the default Phone app.
+Do the same for the Voicemail system app.

 1. Clear data from the Phone app